Search for Alabama 3-year-old who vanished from birthday party expands to other states

 Smith also said Monday that the Amber Alert for Kamille has been expanded to surrounding states.
 "We want to make sure that her picture, her face, is out there in the media so that everyone, even in the surrounding states, knows who she is," he said.

-The FBI, U.S. Marshals Service, the National Center for Missing & Exploited Children and Crime Stoppers are assisting in the search.
+The FBI, the U.S. Marshals Service, the National Center for Missing & Exploited Children, and Crime Stoppers are assisting in the search.

 Praytor also urged Birmingham residents to come forward with any information they may have.